BinaryIgor/code-examples/htmx-production-setup/README.md

 Stopping previous htmx-production-setup-app-backup container... htmx-production-setup-app-backup
-Removing previous container....
+Removing previous container...
 htmx-production-setup-app-backup
 New htmx-production-setup-app container is up and running!

-App loaded, checking its logs and status after 5s..
+App loaded, checking its logs and status after 5s...

   .   ____          _            __ _ _